zhong-j-yu/rekex/doc/UsersGuide.md

 ### Whitespace handling

-The Json grammar, like most grammars, allows copious whitespaces between tokens.
+The Json grammar, like most grammars, allows whitespaces between most tokens.
 The best way to handle them is to consume trailing whitespaces after each token.

 Here's how it's achieved in Rekex.